Overwhelmed? Try These Simple Ways to Practice Self-Care in Midlife

 It boils down to this.
 Self-care is simply taking care of yourself.
 Self-care can encompass a multitude of things.
 For simplicity’s sake, I’ll focus on three basic areas: physical, mental and emotional.

-In our 40’s this is so important.
+During midlife, this is particularly important.
 Our bodies start changing and adjusting to age and possibly perimenopause.
 It’s time when we may be taking care of family or aging parents or both.
 And for some of us, it’s a time where we begin to question what we’re doing with our lives.

 The benefits of self-care are innumerable.
 Here’s just a few: